About Jono Sandilands

 I'm a graphic adventurer making work at the intersection of design, printmaking and screen-based-technology, the relationship between the tangible and digital, and in the process exploring interaction and play.

-With over 10 years experience working as a graphic designer, my practice revolves print, physical objects and materials around digital technology.
+With about 20 years experience working as a graphic artist, my practice revolves print, physical objects and materials around digital technology.

 I am interested in how the two worlds of virtual and physical meet, contrast and intertwine with one another.
 Questioning our current use of technology, creating alternative methods of design and image making.